cball/cball.me/source/content/organize-your-ember-app-with-pods.html.markdown

 While not implemented yet, the current plan in Ember 2.0 is to render a *component* rather than a *controller* when entering a route.
 This change also advocates using a pod-based structure for these routable components, and may become the default.

-See [The Road to Ember 2.0 RFC](https://github.com/emberjs/rfcs/pull/15) for more informatiorn (search for pod).
+See [The Road to Ember 2.0 RFC](https://github.com/emberjs/rfcs/pull/15) for more information (search for pod).